BKT-DevOps/test-repo-34/docs/Project-Definition.md

 <br>

-This document defines the purpose, goals, and scope of **Project Test Ismail** project.
+This document defines the purpose, goals, and scope of **Infrastructure as Code Project** project.

 ---